 11. SMS A/B test plan

-12. SMS deliverability check
+12. SMS deliverability + compliance audit

 Common mistakes

-- All caps and “URGENT” — carriers and people both filter you out
+- All caps and “URGENT” — carriers and people both filter you out.

 Related